Residential Solar Panel Systems

 - Systems range from $4600 – $7500

-There are TWO forms of rebates available when installing a solar energy system:
+There are TWO forms of rebates available when installing residential solar panels:

 1. Government rebates